 It is time that mankind gave up playing at prison reform and the pettifogging child's game of punishment and authority, and established a sane and decent society.
-We think so much in the terms of jailing that even those who want Communism and Revolution, with rare exceptions have a like and disparation with the middle. tions, have no idea of dispensing with the medieval and counter-revolutionary institution of barren class society, termed the prison system.
+We think so much in the terms of jailing that even those who want Communism and Revolution, with the control of t Communism and Revolution, with rare exceptions, have no idea of dispensing with the medieval and counter-revolutionary institution of barren class society, termed the prison system.